Print Edition - 2016-11-19 | MONEY

 Nov 19, 2016-Inflation moderated to over eight-year low of 6.7 percent in October, as food prices grew at a modest pace and difference between consumer price hike in Nepal and India narrowed down to the lowest level in the last 16 months.

 Inflation had last stood at this level in February 2008.
-Since then consumer prices have soared by as much as 14.5 percent in November 2008 and 12.1 percent in January 2016 after India imposed trade blockade on Nepal, disrupting supplies of almost everything from petroleum products
+Since then consumer prices have soared by as much as 14.5 percent in November 2008 and 12.1 percent in January 2016 after India imposed trade blockade on Nepal, disrupting supplies of almost everything from petroleum productsand raw materials to daily essentials.

 “The inflationary pressure eased [in October] on account of modest hike in prices of food and beverage,” says the latest macroeconomic report of the Nepal Rastra Bank, the central bank.